 How to use your EPC

-The EPC is not only beneficial for users but also insightful for marketers.
-An EPC helps marketers use this data for marketing campaign segmentation.
+The EPC is not only beneficial for users but also provides valuable insights for marketers.
+It enables marketers to leverage preference data for campaign segmentation, whether for broad-reaching campaigns or more targeted approaches.

 Ready to boost your email engagement and retain your audience?
 Contact us and our consultants will tailor a strategy to keep your audience connected and engaged.
 No matter which automation platform you use, we’re here to support you.